HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ## Batch Normalization

-While using gradient descent, one can normalize/standardize data.
-The advantage for doing this is to make cost function more spatially homogeneous.
+While using gradient descent, one can normalize/standardize input data.
+The advantage for doing this is to make cost function more spatially homogeneous and speed up model training.
 In this case we have some pictures like (credit from Andrew Ng's class)

 ![input_normalization](images/input_norm.png)

 to explain gradient descent with data normalization benefiting faster converge.

 In DL, we can do the normalization processes, not only data in input layer, but also in hidden layers.
-This is called **batch normalization**.
-Batch norm can be implemented before and after activation.
+This is called **batch normalization** (BN) [[Manish Chablani]][Batch Normalization].
+BN can be implemented before and after activation.
 In the coursera DL class, Andrew suggested batch norm before applying to activation function.

 Given an intermediate hidden layer, we first normalize as